nikita-moor/latin-dictionary/Doederlein1874/README.md

 </a>

-## ToDo (in the distant future)
+## ToDo

-The work is finished, I could only regret the method I chose to lemmatize keys, which now prevents me producing good j-spelling variant of the dictionary.
-Though it's possible, but requires several days of handy work, and I think could find them better application working on another dictionaries.
+The work is finished, these planes are postponed on the distant future.

 * [ ] fix lemmatizing process for "j"-spelling
 * [ ] develop smarter algorithm for authors detection